I won't go into it in great detail. If you need more info, look here:

 the guy in Cove, and take the IMC scroll from the healer as a precaution.

-While you're in the area, wander down to East Brittany to buy potions, and
+While you're in the area, meditate at the shrine, and then wander down to East Brittany to buy potions, plus

 a bedroll from the provisioner in Central Britain, if you don't already have one.

 Style is of paramount importance.
 Go into the Yew jail and find the torture

 chamber.
 Lie in wait for your prey until The Inquisitor turns up, and smash her using

 one of the glass swords (she has 300HP).
 Take her robe and give this to Iolo.